-- Talk to the teachers about what they plan to accomplish - Do what you can at home to support your child's goals - · Take every opportunity to communicate with your child's teachers - Provide additional insights and resources to the school - · Share relevant significant personal/family events
+- Talk to the teacher about what she/he plans to accomplish. - Do what you can at home to support your child's goals. - Take every opportunity to communicate with your child's teacher. - Provide additional insights and resources to the school. - Share significant personal/family events as relevant.